 You can omit the pork panko if you want and use more almond meal, but it’s definitely worth a try, it’s sooo good.
 Can’t find pork panko?
 I have a homemade pork panko recipe in Made Simple.

 And is allulose keto?
 Paleo?
 Gut friendly?
 I found allulose at Publix and I’ve seen a lot of people writing about it, so I decided to research it a bit and try it out.

-- less likely to cause digestive upset than other sugar-free alternatives (source)
+- less likely to cause digestive upset than other sugar-free alternatives (link to study)

 - made from maple syrup, figs, and raisins